apple/swift-internals/api-design-guidelines/index.md

 ## Fundamentals

 * **Clarity at the point of use** is your most important goal.
-  Code is read far more than it is written.
+  Entities such as methods and properties are declared only once, but *used* repeatedly.
+Design APIs to make those uses clear and concise.
   {:#clarity-at-the-point-of-use}

 * **Clarity is more important than brevity.**  Although Swift code can be compact, it is a *non-goal* to enable the smallest possible code with the fewest characters.